abelardojarab/gputeachingkit-labs/Module8/Convolution/description.markdown

 Instructions about where to place each part of the code is demarcated by the `//@@` comment lines.

 ## Pseudo Code

-Your sequential pseudo code would look something like
+A sequential pseudo code would look something like this:

 ~~~
 maskWidth := 5